calclavia/Voltz-Mod-Pack/README.md

 ## Modders
 For all Universal Electricity modders, you may fork this repo and send us a PR with the mods that need updateing and we will update the server with said mods

-### Access
-The official Voltz Pack server is currently private and whitelisted. if you are a mod author please contact cammygames or calclavia to set you up

 ## Mods
 Basic Components